 - Be alert to your surroundings.
-If you are alone, not paying attention to your surroundings and intoxicated, your chance of being assaulted or robbed rises tremendously.
+If you are alone, not paying attention to your surroundings, and intoxicated, your chance of being assaulted or robbed increases tremendously.
 Thieves and others who would do harm to you look for victims.
 Your best defense is to appear confident and aware.

 - Plan your trips and stay on well-lit, well-traveled paths.

 - Avoid wearing headphones.
 Know where the blue light phones are, and stay alert!